FlowFuse/website/src/handbook/customer/marketing/messaging.md

 ### Tagline

-Elevating Node-RED
+{{ site.messaging.tagLine }}

-### One sentence description
+### Two sentence description

-FlowFuse provides a complete platform to scale your production Node-RED applications, increase developer velocity, and enhance security in order to accelerate innovation.
+FlowFuse provides an industrial data platform that increase developer productivity by managing, scaling, and securing your Node-RED solutions.
+Customers use FlowFuse to accellerate digitalization for processes and operations.

 ### About FlowFuse - 50 Words

-FlowFuse is a low-code development platform bringing innovation to enterprise companies.
-Elevating Node-RED, the renowned open-source development tool, FlowFuse empowers companies to transform their production by building custom, adaptable applications.
-FlowFuse provides enhanced features for security and scalability, making it an ideal platform for complex enterprise applications.
+FlowFuse is a platform for building and operating self-built industrial data solutions that digitalize processes and operations.
+The platform seamlessly integrates into your IT and OT environments leveraging Node-RED, an open source low-code programming technology, making it easy for OT-engineers to quickly connect, collect, transform, and visualize data to interact with industrial processes.
+Companies use FlowFuse to manage, scale and secure their industrial Node-RED solutions.

 ### About FlowFuse - 150 Words